dmrkv/homebrew-teximo/README.md

-# Homebrew Teximo
+# Homebrew Tap for Teximo

-This is a [Homebrew](https://brew.sh) tap for Teximo - a beautiful macOS menu bar app for keyboard layout switching and text transliteration.
+This is the Homebrew tap for the Teximo macOS app.

 ## Installation